 - 1 small head of cauliflower around 620g

-- 1 tbsp olive oil plus more for dressing the greens
+- 1 tablespoon olive oil plus more for dressing the greens

 - 1 cup cooked or canned chickpeas reserve the chickpea brine